Taipei

 Most gay visitors stay around Ximending or near the Zhongxiao East Road shopping district.
 There is a large selection of Mid-Range + Budget Hotels in these popular areas.
 The Westgate Hotel is perfectly located just a 1- minute walk from the Ximen MRT station and some of the city's most popular gay venues.
 The hotel is furnished and decorated to a modern standard and the guest rooms include luxurious beds, a minibar and rain shower.
 A range of suites and rooms are available to suit all tastes and needs.

-Some of the best Luxury Hotels can be found in the upmarket Xinyi District, home to the Taipei 101 and leading department stores.
+Some of the best luxury hotels can be found in the upmarket Xinyi District, home to the Taipei 101 and leading department stores.
 Just one of the many luxury options available in the city is the W Hotel Taipei.
 The W offers guests a cutting-edge contemporary stay and has all the features and amenities expected of a 5-star venue including smart toilets in every room.
 The hotel also boasts a fantastic pool, gym and bar, which are available to guests 24/7.

 If you plan to visit Taipei on a big party weekend, it is advisable to book your hotel well in advance as the rooms sell out fast, especially during Taiwan Pride in October - click here to see our list of Gay Taipei Hotels.